-Registered SQL Server Properties window - Privileged User Auditing tab
+Privileged User Auditing tab

-The Privileged User Auditing tab of the Registered SQL Server Properties window allows you to change the audit settings currently applied to privileged users on this SQL Server instance.
+The Privileged User Auditing tab of the SQL Server Default Audit Settings window allows you to add Privileged Users at server level and set the default audit settings to be applied on SQL Server instances.
 You can choose to audit event categories and user defined events.
 An event category includes related SQL Server events that occur at the server level.
-A user defined event is a custom event you create and track using the sp\trace\generateevent stored procedure.
+A user defined event is a custom event you create and track using the sp_trace_generateevent stored procedure.